Family-Friendly Fun on the Big Island: Discover the Best Activities for an Unforgettable Visit (update 2023)

 Big Island family friendly activities on the Hilo or east side

 Lots of family friendly beaches in the Hilo area

+Many of the best beaches for kids on the Big Island are located on the east side of the island.
 The smaller beaches and inlets around Hilo are perfect for family with protected lagoons, beach areas and shallow swimming holes.
 You’ll find plenty of easy and cool kid friendly beach areas to explore and enjoy in the hilo area.
-Check out this post here to discover which Hilo beach park or swim hole you can visit with kids.

 Go into a lava tube just above Hilo area

 A unique and fun visit to an actual lava tube just above Hilo at Kaumana Caves which is descends into a dark lava tube created by Moana Loa.
 From the parking lot, you go down a series of stairs to the opening of the Lava Tube which has no illumination so you need to bring flashlights.